 Awardees will be required to participate in the ARPA-E IGNIITE Summer Program.
-The Summer Program will consist of two separate two-week sessions (one in the summer of 2024 and the second in the summer of 2025) in Washington, D.C.
-Applicants will need to budget up to \$5,000 per year for this travel in their submission.
+The Summer Program for IGNIITE 2025 awardees will consist of two separate one-week sessions (one in the summer of 2025 and the second in the summer of 2026) in Washington, D.C.
+Applicants will need to budget up to \$2,500 per year for this travel in their submission.